Modelling the galaxy-halo connection with semi-recurrent neural networks: Important Features

+All values of $\Xi$ for each network, and each baryonic quantity, are tabulated for centrals and satellites in \cref{fig:rt1}, where we show the median and interquartile range of $\Xi$ values obtained from ten runs of the neural network.
+Values with large median $\Xi$ are considered significant, however a low interquartile range suggests that this deviation is a systematic result of the network, while higher interquartile ranges indicate poor convergence.

-The scatter in the \ac{mhzr} is particularly sensitive to small-scale overdensity, indicated by clear deviation of the scatter when shuffling group 2, in both networks.
-For central metallicity histories, shuffle group 4, primarily involving skew, has a dramatic effect on the scatter, which consistently drops to near half its expected value at high mass.
+For central metallicity and metallicity histories, shuffle group 4, primarily involving skew, has a noticeable effect on the scatter.
 The skew therefore plays an important role in determining the dispersion of our metallicity histories, which may correspond to small-scale accretion events which lead to chemical enrichment.
-For satellites, groups 2 and 3, incorporating overdensity and circular velocity, are the groups which affect \ac{zh} significantly.
-One can also see notable deviations in the \ac{mhzr} scatter when scrambling groups 3 or 1a, i.e. circular velocities and satellite subhalo growth; however these affect relatively few high mass galaxies.
+For satellites, groups 1a, 2 and 3, incorporating satellite history, overdensity and circular velocity, are the groups which affect \ac{zh} significantly, however circular velocity is less precise.
+One can also see notable deviations in the \ac{mhzr} scatter when scrambling groups 2 or 1a, suggesting that accretion and local environment are important to satellite enrichment.

-The \ac{shmr} scatter is more stable; using the snapshot value of halo mass and not the numerical integral when shuffling halo mass, there is no individual shuffle group which causes the fit of the satellite \ac{shmr} to deviate largely, with the exception of overdensities at low mass.
-For central galaxies these offsets are small, however mass accretion history and skew have noticeable offsets.
-The robustness of the \ac{shmr} may be due to inherent correlations between some variables in different groups, such as halo mass and rotation velocity.
+For central galaxies, mass accretion history and circular velocity have notable offsets on the scatter of the \ac{shmr}, while circular velocity also has an effect on the satellite result.
+The robustness of the \ac{shmr} may be due to inherent correlations between some variables in different groups, such as the two aforementioned.

-Randomising one shuffle group impedes on the network's ability to converge on the result.
-This is particularly true for shuffle group 3, entailing circular velocity and half-mass radius.
-Scrambling these properties results in much larger variance between runs for all halo mass relations in the satellite data, and for the stellar mass of low-mass central galaxies.
-However, the variance from shuffling groups 1, 1a and 4 can also be substantial for the \ac{shmr} and \ac{mhzr} of each network.

 For satellites, the network performs similarly with either one of the halo and subhalo mass histories being randomised, with little change to the \ac{shmr} if only one is randomised.
-While the final masses and growth histories are important to the mean \ac{shmr}, their shuffle groups have only a subtle influence on their scatter.
-Additional members of these shuffle groups include scaled infall times and mass ratios, deemed important for \ac{mwa} by the random forest fit.
+While the final masses and growth histories are important to the mean \ac{shmr}, their shuffle groups, containing infall parameters such as scaled infall time, have only a subtle influence on their scatter.

 One can reconcile the halo growth rate and circular velocity with the \ac{shmr} scatter, as the halo's early growth and internal dynamics will quickly determine the growth of its galaxy, which restricts the feasible scope of future star formation rates.
 The future of its chemical enrichment can be more closely linked to environmental changes, which can be attributed to the abundance of star-forming or metal-rich gas in overdense regions, where the radial distribution would indicate the tendency for this to be accreted into the target galaxy.
 However, the expulsion of star forming gas owing to internal feedback mechanisms can impact the metallicity as well.